danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 </style>
 {% endhighlight %}

-In the snippet above i've used `v-model` for two way data binding on all the input fields.
+In the snippet above i used `v-model` for two way data binding on all the input fields.
 Which means whatever is typed in those fields can be accessed on the JavaScript side with `this.field_name`.

 Also i've created event listeners on both forms (`@submit.prevent`) that'll listen to the form submit event of each form and call the methods specified.
-We haven't implemented those methods yet.
+We haven't implemented these methods yet.

-Since we're using bootstrap and `jQuery` We've also defined a variable `$` that points to `jQuery` We're going to make use of `jQuery`'s ajax method soon.
-Feel free to use another ajax library like Axios (It's pretty popular among Vue users) if you want to decouple your application from `jQuery`.
+Since we're making use of `Bootstrap`, instead of installing `jQuery` from `npm` we defined a variable `$` that points to the global `window.jQuery`.

+We'll use `jQuery`'s ajax methods to communicate with the django server.
+Feel free to use another ajax library like [Axios](https://github.com/axios/axios) if you want to decouple your application from `jQuery`.
+It's pretty popular among `Vue` users.

 Don't forget to include bootstrap's CSS and JavaScript in the main `index.html` page.